Muhammedz27/website/README.md

 # portfolio-website
+Motivated graduating senior earning a Bachelor of Science in Computer Technology with a focus on IT Security (May 2025).
+Seeking an entry-level position in Information Technology where I can apply my hands-on experience with Active Directory, network administration, troubleshooting, and TCP/IP protocols.
+Eager to contribute to the protection and performance of company systems, learn from seasoned professionals, and grow within a collaborative and security-focused IT environment.
 This is the website for myself. theres 5 sections for the website. a home, about me, projects, resume, and contact. the about me section talks about my self and what im currently studying.
 My resume takes the user to a link of a my resume.
 The link on projects section takes the user to my github with my projects in there.

 This is the portfolio for my projects. it includes guess the word, and a passsword generator python  codes.